nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 16 - Arrays Continued.md

 - **Union**: A type whose variables

 **[3]** a.
 What is the difference between structs in C++ and C#
+- There are several differences between structures (structs) in these two languages.
+In C++, structs resemble classes,

 **[3]** b.
 How do Python's tuple types differ from records?